uqfoundation/mystic/README.md

 mystic
 ======
-constrained nonlinear optimization for scientific machine learning and UQ
+constrained nonlinear optimization for scientific machine learning, UQ, and AI

 About Mystic
 ------------